vijityannapon/LARAVEL-TODO-RESTFUL-API/readme.md

 ...First : You can clone this repository.
-...Secound : Create Your DB  and config in file /config/database.php ...Then : Run "php artisan migrate" To create a database tableใ
+...Secound : Create Your DB  and config in file /config/database.php ...Then : Run "php artisan migrate" To create a database table.